 When the summer garden is nearing its end you will have noted where you need to change things up.
 A sun loving plant getting too much shade or vice versa?
 Now’s the time to move it.
-A good 6 weeks before your first freeze so the roots can get settled in before harsh weather is best.
+A good 6 weeks before your first freeze so the roots can get settled in before harsh weather is considered best.

 10 Benefits of Starting in Fall

 - Planting many perennials and flower seeds in Fall gives them a head start.

 - Fall, of course, is the best time to plant those Spring blooming bulbs and rhizomes for a spectacular early garden display.

 - Fall is the perfect time to dig up, move and divide many perennials.